How to Sign a PowerShell Script Using Code Signing

 Once your PowerShell script is digitally signed, your unique digital signature gets embedded.
 It ensures that a genuine software development company has developed a PowerShell script and that their software or digitally signed PowerShell script won’t harm the computer system.

 Nonetheless, suppose you’ve got a question about how to code sign the PowerShell script to assure users.
-In that case, it’s trustworthy and can run in the computer system without issues and then keep reading.
-But before we dive into the steps of PowerShell script code signing certificate, let’s first find out what are some of the prerequisites you should be aware of.
+In that case, it’s trustworthy and can run in the computer system without issues, and then it can keep reading.

 Once the patch management system tasks get on autopilot mode using PowerShell scripts, your next task should be to ensure those scripts will remain secure and won’t be tampered with by any malicious malware that can harm the user’s device.
-And to do so, you’ll need to sign the PowerShell script using a code signing certificate.
-But before you start code signing, you’ll need to ensure the following:

 Purchase Sectigo code signing certificate a well-known certificate authority, because code signing is possible only when you have a code signing certificate.
 It’ll help secure your PowerShell script from unauthorized access or third-party modifications.
-Lastly, it assures users and the computer system that the signed PowerShell script is safe to use and it’s coming from a genuine developer.

-Furthermore, ensure you’re not using a self-signed code signing certificate because the system does not trust it.
-Instead, it will generate warnings.
 In other words, the PowerShell script signed using a self-signed code signing certificate will be treated similarly to the unsigned PowerShell script and will not be trusted.

 You’ll require to open and run Windows PowerShell in an admin mode to codesign PowerShell scripts.
 For opening